nachoaldamav/easy-html-injector/README.md

 The inject function takes two arguments:

-- html: A string containing the HTML that you want to modify.
+- `html`: A string containing the HTML that you want to modify.

-- element: An object representing the HTML element that you want to inject.
+- `element`: An object representing the HTML element that you want to inject.
 The object has the following properties:

-    - parent: A string representing the parent element into which the new element will be injected.
+    - `parent`: A string representing the parent element into which the new element will be injected.
 This can be 'head', 'body', or any other valid HTML element tag name.
-    - position: A string representing the position at which the new element will be inserted.
+    - `position`: A string representing the position at which the new element will be inserted.
 This can be 'prepend' or 'append'.
-    - tag: A string representing the tag name of the new element.
+    - `tag`: A string representing the tag name of the new element.
-    - content (optional): A string representing the content to be inserted into the new element.
+    - `content` (optional): A string representing the content to be inserted into the new element.
-    - attributes (optional): An object representing the attributes to be added to the new element.
+    - `attributes` (optional): An object representing the attributes to be added to the new element.
 The keys of the object represent attribute names, and the values represent attribute values.

 Here is an example usage: